-- 1. Ground signs are prohibited. - 2.
+- 1. Ground signs must be set back from the edge of the sidewalk or street and shall not exceed twenty-four square feet. - 2.
 Signs on the building shall be located on the wall, window, or roof and shall not exceed sixteen square feet. - 3.
 Signs should be painted, carved, or incised. - 4.
 Signs should be made of traditional materials such as wood. - 5.
 Signs should be illuminated by shielded external lighting sources. - 6.
 Signs should be installed so they do not obscure architectural elements. - 7.
 Signs should incorporate colors traditionally found in the district. - 8.
 Plastic or inflatable signs are not allowed.